matthew-brett/pydagogue/git_annex_from_scratch.md

 larger than a particular size, but you can also use that setting to configure Git / Git-Annex to select files by path name.

-Consider using `git annex wanted` commands to tell Git-Annex which remotes should house which files.
+Consider using `git annex wanted` commands (see above) to tell Git-Annex which remotes should house which files.
 These rules get stored in the `git-annex` branch.
-See the [Git-Annex wanted
-page](https://git-annex.branchable.com/git-annex-wanted) for more.
+See the [Git-Annex wanted page](https://git-annex.branchable.com/git-annex-wanted) for more.

 ## Whither Git-Annex